duaasajid/esmart/README.md

 1. We do a count for all matches where the current user is the winner
 2. We calculate matches played and won ruby-side, instead of in the db
-3. We unnecessarily load full Match objects even though we don't need most Match fields
+3. We unnecessarily load full Match objects even though we don't need most Match attributes

-There's got to be a way to return with info with fewer queries and without loading so many ruby objects...
+There's got to be a way to return this info with fewer queries and without loading so many ruby objects...

 Can you improve on this?